DASH (bus)

-Alexandria Transit Company (ATC) is a non-profit service corporation wholly owned by the City of Alexandria and currently operates 124 buses, including the King Street Trolley.
-ATC provides a fixed-route bus service within the City of Alexandria on nine routes and carries more than four million passengers annually.
-ATC operates transit services within portions of the City of Alexandria and between the City and the Pentagon Transit Station.
-ATC's purpose is to supplement the regional rail and bus service provided by the Washington Metropolitan Area Transit Authority (WMATA) and to provide a local bus service to the City of Alexandria.
+DASH is operated by the Alexandria Transit Company (ATC), a non-profit corporation wholly owned by the City of Alexandria.
+ATC is governed by an eleven-person board of directors elected by the city council.
+The Alexandria Transit Company was formed to supplement the regional rail and bus service provided by the Washington Metropolitan Area Transit Authority (WMATA) and to provide a local bus service to the City of Alexandria.